trueagi-io/metta-wam/README.md

 ```
 This approach not streamlines MeTTa's functional programming (`eval`) and logic programming in Atomspaces (`match`) into one optimizable model.

- This interplay allows for optimizing execution order and efficiency dynamically.
+ We can alter the execution order to create algebraic (multidirectional processing) efficiently dynamically.
 Segments of reordered code is JIT-compiled on WAM and further optimized using conventional computational techniques.

-Importantly this gives Probablistic reasoning inference as well as several others type of reasonming a role to play in execution of code.

-This transformation inside our Atomsapce allows heuistics and optization used automated theorem provers and inference engines _(such as those created for SUMO, CycL, FOL, and HOL)_ to be able to run programs as if they are knowledge-base queries.
+This transformation inside our Atomspace allows  automated theorem provers and inference engines _(such as those created for SUMO, CycL, FOL, and HOL)_ to be able to run programs as if they are knowledge-base queries.
+But the bigger deal is we have made it possible for Probablistic reasoning inference as well as several others types to play in execution of code.

-We have appied this unque model of compuation to functional programming tests created for MeTT.
+Our unque model of compuation does pretty well at functional programming tests created for the MeTTa project.

 See [Tests](tests/).